 Maintaining your mental health when taking short courses online or at school on a long-term basis is all about creating the right conditions for success.
 So, come with us now as we look at the steps you can take to ensure you stay happy and healthy as you learn.

 - Method #1 - Get Regular Exercise: When you exercise, not only does it make you fitter, but it also releases ‘feel good' hormones called endorphins and serotonin.
 These natural chemicals improve mood and overall sense of well-being and, when enjoyed on a regular basis, helps to keep you balanced and happy.
 It doesn’t have to be super-strenuous - just enough to get your blood pumping.

 - Method #2 - Get Organised: Organisation is one of those interpersonal skills that can take time to develop, but if you’re able to master it, it will help your mental state no end.
 For example, having a calendar with all your essential exam dates on it will ensure that nothing stressful happens to you, such as a last-minute bit of coursework that you’d forgotten about.

 - Method #3 - Eat Healthily: There’s a strong link between a good diet and good mental health, mainly due to the nutrients and minerals it provides for good cognitive function.
 When engaging in online studying over a long period, it can be easy to opt for unhealthy convenience food.
 So make sure you surround yourself with healthy snacks to avoid temptation.

-There’s plenty of support if you don’t have anyone close, and it’s free to access too.
+There’s plenty of support if you don’t have anyone close, and access is free.
 Here are just a few helpful resources to assist any student needing mental health support: